amine759/QA-Web-App/README.md

 web: python app.py
 ```
 This way you declare what command should be executed to start the app.
-if you are running on windows you need an additionnal Procfile.windows for details (cz I'm lazy) checkout [heroku documentation](https://devcenter.heroku.com/articles/getting-started-with-python#define-a-procfile)
+if you are running on windows you need an additionnal Procfile.windows for details (cz I'm lazy) check out [Procfile on windows](https://devcenter.heroku.com/articles/getting-started-with-python#define-a-procfile)

 Activate virtual environment and install dependencies :
 ```shell